 Some common pitfalls include:

 - Bad or no base preparation: The base layer might not be adequately compacted or compacted at all, causing uneven ground, drainage issues and a messy appearance

 - Poor laying: If the lawn is laid incorrectly, you will see apparent gaps and joins.
 If your joins are weak, the turf will move and break apart.

 - Not enough infill: The turf can move out of place easily

 Side note: For the above reasons; we recommend using a professional installer.

 Professional installation Costs

-Expect to pay $50 – $65 per square meter for labour, depending on the intricacy of the job.
-A combination of turf plus labour costs will be anything from $80 – $105 per square meter.
+Expect to pay $50 – $65 per square metre for labour, depending on the intricacy of the job.
+A combination of turf plus labour costs will be anything from $80 – $105 per square metre.